Co-Founder & CEO at Nudge

 Estimating weekly time required per client → how much time is REALLY required to work with each client

 Let’s start with WHY you should consider setting up a digital coaching business.

 Why explore an online coaching business model?

-More and more coaches are shifting towards a digital model because it significantly expands your target market.
-Removing the need to meet with someone face-to-face removes the potential limitations in finding good clients, allowing you to work with clients across the country or globe.
+More and more coaches are shifting towards an online model because it significantly expands your target market.
+Removing the need to meet with someone face-to-face removes the potential limitations in finding good coaching clients, allowing you to work with clients across the country or globe.

 Here’s an example - let’s imagine I want to launch a traditional coaching business in Richmond Virginia (where I live).

 Through a quick google search I can see that the entire metropolitan area has roughly 1.25 million people.